1. Introduction to Brother Embroidery Machines

 4.1 Hooping Techniques for Flawless Results

-- Slide the hooped fabric onto the embroidery arm until it clicks into place.
-Double-check that the hoop is secure before starting your design.
+- Attach the Hoop to the Machine: - Slide the hooped fabric onto the embroidery arm until it clicks; confirm a secure fit before stitching.

 4.2 Wireless Workflows with Artspira App